Shinjuku Incident: Reception

+On review aggregator website Rotten Tomatoes, the film has an approval rating of 60% based on 5 reviews.

-Russell Edwards of Variety admired the acting in the film, saying, "[The film] defiantly establishes a new dramatic frontier for Chan, who's clearly the star and acquits himself admirably."
+Russell Edwards of Variety called the film "an over-ambitious, narratively untidy urban crimer", but added that it "defiantly establishes a new dramatic frontier for Chan, who's clearly the star and acquits himself admirably."

-Edmund Lee of Time Out Hong Kong wrote "While the film breaks more limbs than it does new ground, Shinjuku Incident is pulsating in its dramatic intensity, and indelible in its brutal vision."

-Meanwhile, Brian Miller of The Village Voice wrote "The killing and the brawling between rival Japanese and Chinese gang factions are spasmodic and unruly; there's no glamour to this mobster's rise and fall.
-Despite its Hong Kong pedigree (Derek Yee directs) Shinjuku Incident forgoes flashy action scenes in favor of old fashioned moralism."
+Brian Miller of The Village Voice wrote: "The killing and the brawling between rival Japanese and Chinese gang factions are spasmodic and unruly; there's no glamour to this mobster's rise and fall."
+He added that "Shinjuku Incident forgoes flashy action scenes in favor of old fashioned moralism.
+Warner Bros. could have made it in the 1930s, and that’s a compliment."

+Edmund Lee of Time Out Hong Kong wrote: "Instead of glamorising the heroics of its characters, the film sympathises with the fact they are forced by circumstance into becoming criminals in the first place."
+He concluded that "Shinjuku Incident is pulsating in its dramatic intensity, and indelible in its brutal vision."

-Perry Lam of Muse unhappy with the more inclusive cast, complains that the film is an example of Hong Kong's supposed eroding cinematic identity: "OK, we get the point – mainlanders have always been the patriots, now they can be heroes in Cantonese cinema too… What will become of Hong Kong cinema, or what will be left of it, when its filmmakers stop trying to seek inspiration from the city and make heroes of its people?"
+Perry Lam of Muse was unhappy with the more inclusive cast, complains that the film is an example of Hong Kong's supposed eroding cinematic identity: "OK, we get the point – mainlanders have always been the patriots, now they can be heroes in Cantonese cinema too… What will become of Hong Kong cinema, or what will be left of it, when its filmmakers stop trying to seek inspiration from the city and make heroes of its people?"